length

 Lucca to Siena – Via Francigena

-- Walk the Tuscan countryside in the footsteps of Sigeric, Archbishop of Canterbury
+- Walk the stunning Tuscan countryside

 Via Francigena